TurbulentDynamics/TDEnvSetup/env_setup/install_1_with_spack.md

 # Installing applications with spack
-#### [spack](https://spack.readthedocs.io/en/latest/) allows multiple versions of each app, and uses [environment modules](http://modules.sourceforge.net) to "load" them.
+#### [spack](https://spack.readthedocs.io/en/latest/) allows multiple versions of each app.
 It is very usefull for hpc environments, and can be used to install apps into home directory on 'clusters.'